FlexSearch/FlexSearch/README.md

 Most of the road map is suggestive at the moment and might change depending upon other requirements.
 The focus is to have a stable bug free core even at the expense of reduced functionality.

-- 0.21 is already out which marks the relases of a stable core.
+- 0.21 is already out which marks the release of a stable core.

 - 0.22 (To be released)
-  - There are around 400 tests at the moment but there are still few hotspots in the codebase which are not covered through tests.
-The major goal of this release will be to plug all those gaps and have a 100 percent testable codbase.
+  - There are around 400 tests at the moment but there are still few hotspots in the code base which are not covered through tests.
+The major goal of this release will be to plug all those gaps and have a 100 percent testable code base.
   - More examples: There are around 100 examples in the documentation but a lot more could be done to improve the quality of those examples.
   - Bug fixes
   - Stable API for connector model
   - SQL and CSV connectors
   - Add stress tests
-  - Finalize wikipedia based tests
+  - Finalize Wikipedia based tests
   - Add FSCheck based random testing
   - Add analysis service
-  - Create a homepage at the server root to display basic inforamtion.
-At the moent it just reports FlexSearch with version number.
+  - Create a homepage at the server root to display basic information.
+At the moment it just reports FlexSearch with version number.

 - 0.23 (TBR)
   -   Release duplicate detection studio application (free WPF application)